-The Education Department at the Jefferson National Expansion Memorial provides education programs and resources aligned with national, state, and local learning standards.
-Our National Park Service (NPS) ranger-led programs can help support your teaching goals.
-Using museum exhibits, living history items, and period clothing.
+The Education Department at Gateway Arch National Park provides education programs and resources aligned with national, state, and local learning standards.
+Our National Park Service (NPS) ranger-led programs can support classroom education with museum exhibits, living history items and period clothing.
 Rangers facilitate audience-centered programs that feature role playing, decision-making, multiple perspectives, analytical thinking and many hands-on activities to help students better understand the people, places, and events that inspired settlers’ expansion into the western United States and St. Louis’ role in 19th century history.
 Programs are hosted at the Old Courthouse or the new Museum at the Gateway Arch.
 They are presented year-round, free of charge.

-Offered by the National Park Service and held in restored courtrooms in the Old Courthouse, these ranger-led programs give your guests the opportunity to read scripts, argue facts, and decide a verdict as they reenact one of several historic trials that took place at the Old Courthouse.
+Trial Reenactments: Offered by the National Park Service and held in restored courtrooms in the Old Courthouse, these ranger-led programs give your students the opportunity to read scripts, argue facts, and decide a verdict as they reenact one of several historic trials that took place at the Old Courthouse.

 Plan your next educational outing here.

 Treat your band or choir group to a once-in-a-lifetime experience in a one-of-a-kind place.
-Each year, the River City Music Days (RCMD) program welcomes hundreds of young artists to the Jefferson National Expansion Memorial to perform on the grounds of the Gateway Arch.
+Each year, the River City Music Days (RCMD) program welcomes hundreds of young artists to Gateway Arch National Park to perform on the grounds of the Gateway Arch.
 In this unique, non-competitive performance opportunity, students enjoy a full day in an amazing venue while learning about their own national history.
-Offered Thursdays, Fridays, and Saturdays, April through mid-June, a typical RCMD program runs from approximately 8:30am to 3:00pm.
+Offered Tuesdays, Wednesdays, and Thursdays, April through mid-June, a typical RCMD program runs from approximately 8:30am to 3:30pm.
 For more information or to schedule a performance, contact our Group Sales team at (314) 923-3080 or firstname.lastname@example.org.

 Please allow 60 minutes per trial or tour.
 Maximum group size for National Park Service programs is 30.
 For student groups, one adult is required for every 10 students.
 Programs at the Old Courthouse begin at the top of the hour.
 Programs at the Museum at the Gateway Arch begin at half past the hour.
 Group reservations for National Park Service programs must be made at least 30 days in advance.
 Programs are subject to availability.

 The $3 National Park entrance fee is waived for bona fide educational groups.
 For Tram Ride to the Top tickets, groups of 20 or more qualify for group rates and complimentary tickets (purchase 19 tickets and receive the 20th free.)
 Click here for group pricing or fill out our Group Inquiry Form and a sales agent will contact you.
 Please contact the Call Center at (877) 982-1410 to make group reservations for educational programs and other activities at the Arch grounds.